Staff at 74 universities will walk out for 14 days in UK’s biggest ever higher education strikes

 Disputes are over pay and working conditions, and rising pension costs

-The University of Manchester will be hit with 14 days of strike action between Thursday (20 February) and Friday 13 March.
+The University of Liverpool, Liverpool Hope University, the Liverpool Institute of Performing Arts (LIPA) and Edgehill University will be hit with 14 days of strike action in February and March.

 Members of the University and College Union (UCU) are walking out in two disputes – one over pensions, and another over pay and working conditions – in the largest wave of strikes ever seen on UK campuses.

 UCU members at Liverpool and Liverpool Hope will be taking action on:

 Week one – Thursday 20 & Friday 21 February

 Week two – Monday 24, Tuesday 25 & Wednesday 26 February